rafapolo/celohuobihack/veraefiko/README.md

 > All these pieces of paper are issued with as much solemnity and authority as if they were of pure gold or silver... and indeed everybody takes them readily, for wheresoever a person may go throughout the Great Kaan's dominions he shall find these pieces of paper current, and shall be able to transact all sales and purchases of goods by means of them just as well as if they were coins of pure gold.

 Back them, a paper carrying the same value as gold could be equally hard to explain and believe as some of us today describing algorithms running on computers around the globe, acting as distributed treasures potentially operated by many keys - text files carrying secrets that can unlock - on our case - increasing wealth of carbon-markets tokens, economically designed on principles of ecological Karma.
 Beyond gold; virtual units with values sealed by divine Mathematicians's laws, crypt'okens tradable for real properties in sacred places.
-For most of us, it is hard to fully comprehend how it is factible, when it doesn't sound pure magic.
-If some trees wood's fiber could become valuable paper-money, distributed programmed algorithms now can store intangible trees values in itself.
+For most of us is hard to fully comprehend how it is possible, when it doesn't sound pure magic.
+If some trees wood's fiber could become valuable paper-money, distributed programmed algorithms now can store intangible natural values in itself.

 Information Technologies, as language tools, allow us to shape not just the future, but doing so by changing the past's narratives and visions still reverberating on us now.
-We carry encoded values within the always-evolving institutionalized languages, as so, we believe we can collectively increase our conditions to make poverty and deforestations as obsolete as smallpox!
+We carry encoded values within the always-evolving institutionalized languages, as so, we believe that prosperity can collectively increase our conditions to make poverty and deforestation as obsolete as smallpox!
 Remembered in history as solved problems.
-Willing so is the first step into all centuries-ahead conquers, and working on the reinvention of money's narrative and redistribution is certainly a big hope from our times to allow new collective actions in the right directions, reinventing and performing new modes of distributed care.
+Willing so is the first step into all centuries-ahead conquers, and working on the reinvention of money's narrative and redistribution is a challenging inspiration for better times, unlocking new collective actions to reinvent and perform new modes of distributed care.

 #### Tech & Architecture

+Coming from years on web2 tech, finally experiments with new web3 protocols and frameworks was a great challenge.
+While we missed time to integrate all functions, we've architected a scalable system without servers or databases to manage a hybrid-exchange, with potential to become fully on-chain.

-Our system has tree pillars,
+Our prototyped system has tree pillars,

-1. ##### The MOΞDAO prototype
+1. ##### The MOΞDAO - smart contracts
+- moeda is the portuguese world for coin; um moedão is a big one.
+- coordinate the usage of the shared cMCO2 vault
 - votes and proposals
 - manages balances
-- coordinate the usage of the shared cMCO2 vault
+- manage orders

-2. ##### The progressive dApp frontend
+2. ##### The dApp - a distributed progressive frontend
   - accessible through IPFS
-  - connects users to their CELO wallets
+  - connects users to their Celo wallets
   - lists orders history and statuses
   - validate & convert R$ to cR\$ through Moedax
   - reads the contract's oracle providing current Huobi metadata